 Observation Recommendation Management Response Risk Rating: Medium 3.
 Improve Timeliness of Transfer of Expired Drugs From Inventory Four out of nine laboratory locations reviewed had expired drugs in inventory.
-The expired drugs on hand were not marked as "do not use".
+The expired drugs on hand were not marked as "do not Update the policies and procedures and guidelines with detailed and clear procedure steps on how to properly label, secure, and return expired drugs to the VDS for disposal.
+Management Response Management Action Plans: 1.
+The Controlled Substances for Non-Human Research policy and guidelines will be updated to clarify that it is acceptable to possess expired drugs as long as they are appropriately labeled and stored; and that once expired drugs are no longer needed, use".
 Representatives in the labs were not clear on the specific steps to take to return expired drugs.
-Expired drugs in inventory increase the risk that the drug will erroneously be administered to an animal, which could result in a noncompliance with IACUC policies and federal requirements.
-The current policy, EHS-206: Controlled Substances for Non-Human Research, states, "Controlled substances that are expired or no longer needed must be transferred to VDS, which will coordinate disposal with EHS, University Police, and, as needed, a reverse distributor."
-1. Update the policies and procedures and guidelines with detailed and clear procedure steps on how to properly label, secure, and return expired drugs to the VDS for disposal.
-Management Action Plans: 1.
-The Controlled Substances for Non-Human Research policy and guidelines will be updated to clarify that it is acceptable to possess expired drugs as long as they are appropriately labeled and stored; and that once expired drugs are no longer needed, they can be transferred to VDS for disposal.
-Action Plan Owners: Director, Environmental Health and Safety Target Completion Dates: 1.
+Expired drugs in inventory increase the risk that the drug will erroneously be administered to an animal, which could result in a non- Action Plan Owners: Director, Environmental Health and Safety compliance with IACUC policies and federal requirements.
+The current policy, EHS-206: Controlled Substances for Non-Human Researc h, states, "Controlled substances that are expired or no longer needed must be transferred to VDS, which will coordinate disposal with EHS, University Police, and, as needed, a reverse distributor." eral cates, or no S, olled rch, states, ired or no to VDS, EHS, Target Completion Dates: 1.
 October 31, 2015

-Observation Recommendation Management Response A. Review For Proper Power of Attorney In one of two laboratories reviewed that had purchases of Schedule II Controlled Substances (C-II), the DEA 222 Purchase Forms were signed by a representative of the DEA License Registrant; however, the representative did not have proper authority via an executed Power of Attorney, which is a violation of DEA requirements.
+Observation Recommendation Management Response Risk Rating: Medium 4.
+Review For Proper Power of Attorney In one of two laboratories reviewed that had purchases of Schedule II Controlled Substances (C-II), the DEA 222 Purchase Forms were signed by a representative of the DEA License Registrant; however, the representative did not have proper authority via an executed Power of Attorney, which is a violation of DEA requirements.
 The VDS does not confirm that signors of the DEA 222 purchase form have an executed Power of Attorney for C-II purchases.
 Confirmation of this DEA requirement should be performed to ensure all transfers of C-II drugs are performed only under proper authority.
 When the DEA 222 Purchase Form is signed by a representative of the registrant, require the appropriate Power of Attorney document be presented to the VDS in order to pick up the C-II drug.
-Management Action Plans: Management agrees with the recommendation and will incorporate this requirement into the Controlled Substances for Non-Human Research policy and guidelines.
-The requirement to check for proper Power of Attorney will also be incorporated into the VDS standard operating procedures.
-Action Plan Owners: Director, Environmental Health and Safety Director, Animal Resource Center Target Completion Dates: October 31, 2015
+Management Action Plans: 1.
+Management agrees with the recommendation and will incorporate this requirement into the Controlled Substances for Non-Human Research policy and guidelines.
+2. The requirement to check for proper Power of Attorney will also be incorporated into the VDS standard operating procedures.
+Action Plan Owners: Director, Environmental Health and Safety Director, Animal Resource Center 1.
+October 31, 2015